spring-guides/gs-uploading-files/README.md

 <a name="initial"></a>
-Creating a Configuration Class
+Create a configuration class
 ------------------------------

-Uploading files with Servlet 3.0 containers is really simple.
-You just need to register a `MultipartConfigElement` (which would be `<multipart-config>` in web.xml) to turn on multi-part file upload support.
+To upload files with Servlet 3.0 containers, you need to register a `MultipartConfigElement` class (which would be `<multipart-config>` in web.xml).

 `src/main/java/hello/Application.java`
 ```java